Jolie Miller |

 The best presentations speak directly to the heart, taking each audience member on a personal and meaningful journey.
 If you’re eager to make presenting a core skill in your repertoire, take the challenge to speak in front of a group once a month.
 You might offer to represent your team or department more often at meetings, or to share ideas across your organization and beyond.
 Happy presenting!

-Tags: Presentations, Effective Presentations, Presentation, Jolie Miller, Story, Justin Seeley, Laura Bergells, Lisa Cron
+Tags: Jolie Miller, Justin Seeley, Laura Bergells, Lisa Cron, Presentations

 Thanks for signing up.